Softwareschmiede/eep-packet/readme.md

 # eep-packet
-This module parses vaild esp3 buffer to eep packets.
-It extracts all information out of the buffer.
+This module extracts all information out of an esp3 buffer.

+## Dependencies
+* ESP3Packet 0.0.5

 ## Usage
 ```javascript